microsoft/typespec/docs/standard-library/http/reference/decorators.md

 ### `@delete` {#@TypeSpec.Http.delete}

-Specify the http verb for the target operation to be `DELETE`.
+Specify the HTTP verb for the target operation to be `DELETE`.

 ```typespec
 @TypeSpec.Http.delete